freifunk-gluon/gluon/docs/features/dns-forwarder.rst

 =============

 A Gluon node can be configured to act as a DNS forwarder.
-Requests for the next-node hostname(s) can be answered locally, without querying the upstream resolver.
+Requests for the next-node hostname can be answered locally, without querying the upstream resolver.

 **Note:** While this reduces answer time and allows to use the next-node